TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

     }, [])
 ~~~

 In this snippet, the useEffect contains the functionality of `componentDidMount`, and `componentWillUnmount` via the return function.
+This example doesn't have the `componentDidUpdate` functionality because of an empty dependency array.

 ### Assignment